-Experience the United Kingdom, with Great Britain Tour – 7 Days tour. a unique blend of different cultures, nationalities and lifestyles!
-With its impressive castles, long-established pubs, great shopping, stunning landscapes, museums and majestic homes, extreme fashion, trendsetting music and outstanding theatre, the UK is a great destination for young travellers.
-Nothing beats living and working in Britain for an extended period of time to really get to know the country from the inside.
+Experience the United Kingdom with Great Britain Tour – 7 Days tour.
+A unique blend of different cultures, nationalities and lifestyles!
+With its impressive castles, long-established pubs, great shopping, stunning landscapes, museums and majestic homes, extreme fashion, trendsetting music and outstanding theatre, the UK is an excellent destination for young travellers.
+Nothing beats living and working in Britain for an extended period to get to know the country.

-British literature, British music, British cinema, British art, British theatre, British media, British television, British philosophy and British architecture are influential and respected across the world.
-The United Kingdom is prominent in science and technology.
-London has been described as a world cultural capital and is home to numerous major museums, galleries, libraries and other cultural institutions.
-Sport is an important part of British culture and numerous sports originated in the country, including the national game, football.
-The UK has been described as a “cultural superpower”.
+British literature, British music, British cinema, British art, British theatre, British media, British television, British philosophy and British architecture are influential and respected worldwide.
+In addition, the United Kingdom is prominent in science and technology.
+London has been described as a world cultural capital and is home to numerous significant museums, galleries, libraries and other cultural institutions.
+Sport is an essential part of British culture, and multiple sports originated in the country, including the national game, football.
+As a result, the UK has been described as a “cultural superpower”.

-As a result of the history of the formation of the United Kingdom, the cultures of England, Scotland, Wales and Northern Ireland are diverse and have varying degrees of overlap and distinctiveness.
-Important parts of British folklore include Robin Hood, the Arthurian myth, Halloween and Jack and the Beanstalk.
+As a result of the history of the formation of the United Kingdom, the cultures of England, Scotland, Wales and Northern Ireland are diverse.
+Consequently, they have varying degrees of overlap and distinctiveness.
+Essential parts of British folklore include Robin Hood, the Arthurian myth, Halloween and Jack and the Beanstalk.

 The drama of history, gorgeous scenery and centuries of culture welcomes you as you tour the countries of Great Britain.
 UK Car/Coach trips offer a convenient and comfortable way to experience England, Wales, and Scotland.
-Starting in London, you’ll begin your holiday of the UK by traveling to Cambridge, home of that venerable, stately university.
+Starting in London, you’ll begin your holiday in the UK by travelling to Cambridge, home of that venerable, stately university.
 After visiting Yorkshire, the coach heads up to Scotland, allowing for some historical sight-seeing on the way and arriving in Edinburgh.
-With a free day in Edinburgh, you’ll be able to explore and experience all that Scottish hospitality has to offer, before traveling north to see the more rugged highlands.
+With a free day in Edinburgh, you’ll be able to explore and experience all that Scottish hospitality has to offer before travelling north to see the more rugged highlands.

 Your tour of the UK is more than half over now as you head to Liverpool, perfect for football and Beatles fans.
-From there, it’s on to Stratford-upon-Avon for theatre devotees and Wales for another taste of culture.
-Your last day will take you to the famous Roman baths in Bath and on to the ancient mysteries of Stonehenge.
-All too soon, your UK trip will carry you back to London, full of amazing places, people, and experiences.
+Then, it is on to Stratford-upon-Avon for theatre devotees and Wales for another taste of culture.
+Finally, your last day will take you to the famous Roman baths in Bath and the ancient mysteries of Stonehenge.
+Then, all too soon, your UK trip will carry you back to London, full of unique places, people, and experiences.

 Many people love to travel and want to see the world at an affordable price.
 Cheap UK tours are an excellent way to do this.
-With a guaranteed departure, you can book your flight to London with confidence and this tour offers top value, with very competitive prices and early bird savings.
+With a guaranteed departure, you can book your flight to London with confidence, and this tour offers top value, with very competitive prices and early bird savings.
 You will travel the UK in comfort on our Car/buses and take advantage of the perfect mix of free time and experienced tour guides.
-Keep in touch and post your stunning new pictures with complimentary wifi at every accommodation and enjoy the diverse and interesting group of tour mates.
-A car/bus tour of the UK is an economical and fascinating way to see this marvelous corner of the world.
+So keep in touch and post your stunning new pictures with complimentary wifi at every accommodation and enjoy the diverse and exciting group of tour mates.
+A car/bus tour of the UK is an economical and fascinating way to see this marvellous corner of the world.

 Day 1: Visit Cambridge and Yorkshire.

 Welcome to your tour of Great Britain!
-Today you will fill your lungs with fresh, English countryside air, as you depart the city of London, and head to where the grass is greener.
+Today you will fill your lungs with fresh, English countryside air as you depart the city of London and head to where the grass is greener.
 Arriving in Cambridge, your first adventure will have you punting along the river in traditional style, taking in the stunning scenery and epic, historical buildings in the most relaxing way.
 Simply wonderful!
-The afternoon sees you continuing your rural ‘rovering’, towards York, a mecca for history buffs and lovers of fine architecture and culture.
-Your walking tour, offers fascinating insights, stories and history of the city.
-Tonight you will enjoy dinner in a traditional English pub – plenty of choices on the menu including English favorites such as Fish and Chips or Bangers and Mash! (that’s sausages and creamy mashed potatoes)
+The afternoon sees you continuing your rural ‘covering’ towards York, a mecca for history buffs and fine architecture and culture lovers.
+Your walking tour offers fascinating insights, stories and history of the city.
+Tonight you will enjoy dinner in a traditional English pub – plenty of choices on the menu, including English favourites such as Fish and Chips or Bangers and Mash! that’s sausages and creamy mashed potatoes)

-Day 2: See Hadrian’s Wall, Jedburgh, the Scottish Borders, and Edinburgh.
+Day 2: SeHadrian’s’sSeHadrian Wall, Jedburgh, the Scottish Borders, and Edinburgh.

-Which will win your heart, today, man or nature?
+Which will win your heart today, man or nature?
 From dawn till dusk, you will stand in places of historical battles, religious significance, ancient architecture and royal ruins, surrounded by breathtaking scenery and views which will make you rub your eyes in disbelief.
-Your first stop of the day is the iconic, Hadrian’s Wall.
-Built by hand in 122 AD, its creation is extremely significant in the history of Great Britain, and it is one of the most visited cultural landmarks in the UK.
-Not too far away, lies the border town of Jedburgh.
-Famed for its links to Royalty and historical warfare, you will have an opportunity to explore the city and take in the amazing architecture, which speaks for the population’s passed.
-The Jedburgh Abbey ruins are incredible and a visit is highly recommended.
+Your first stop of the day is the iconicHadrian’s’siconicHadrian Wall.
+Built by hand in 122 AD, its creation is highly significant in the history of Great Britain, and it is one of the most visited cultural landmarks in the UK.
+Not too far away lies the border town of Jedburgh.
+Famed for its links to Royalty and historical warfare, you will have an opportunity to explore the city and take in the fantastic architecture, which speaks for the population’s passed.
+The Jedburgh Abbey ruins are incredible, and a visit is highly recommended.
 As you journey through southern Scotland, relax and embrace the beauty of the landscape drifting past you.
-The city of Edinburgh is waiting for you, to embrace it with both arms.
-Your tour leader will take you on an evening guided walking tour which will help you get your bearings of this historic city, with stories that ooze out of every cobble and doorstep.
+The city of Edinburgh is waiting for you to welcome it with both arms.
+Your tour leader will take you on an evening guided walking tour, which will help you get your bearings on this historic city, with stories that ooze out of every cobble and doorstep.
 Time to enjoy some Scottish hospitality.